 The SOPHIA Peer Review Working Group developed the Health Impact Assessment Peer Review Brief, which offers guidance for HIA practitioners on using peer review, or the evaluation of an HIA process or product by knowledgeable persons to maintain or enhance the quality of the process or product.
 The brief describes the rationale for using peer review, the types of review possible, and the roles of reviewers involved in the process.
 It then further outlines when and how the process can offer the most benefit in improving the HIA processes and outcomes.

-SOPHIA’s Stakeholder Engagement Working Group has released a new tool!
-Stakeholder Engagement: Planning and Budget Resource includes practical tools for planning and budgeting for various activities to involve stakeholders, including decision makers, community members, and others who might be impacted by a decision; and build meaningful stakeholder engagement into their HIA budgets upfront.
+SOPHIA’s Stakeholder Engagement Working Group created a tool, Stakeholder Engagement: Planning and Budget Resource, which includes practical tools for planning and budgeting for various activities to involve stakeholders, including decision makers, community members, and others who might be impacted by a decision; and build meaningful stakeholder engagement into their HIA budgets upfront.

 The SOPHIA Stakeholder Engagement Working Group created this list of Stakeholder Engagement Tools & Resources to assist practitioners working with limited experience, personnel and/or resources to easily access tools and materials.

-The Minimum Elements and Practice Standards, Version 3.0 has been released!
+The Minimum Elements and Practice Standards, Version 3.0, was released in 2014.
 Created by a working group at the HIA of the Americas conference in 2010, the resource describes best practices in how HIA should be conducted.
 They also present the minimum elements that need to be addressed for a study to be considered an HIA.
 The current version has just been revised to incorporate extensive feedback from HIA practitioners.

 The Guidance and Best Practices for Stakeholder Participation in HIA distills stakeholder participation techniques, case studies, and guiding principles from various fields of expertise, including HIA, environmental and social impact assessment, land use and transportation planning, community-based participatory research, and public health.
 The guide is a collective product of the Stakeholder Participation Working Group, which emerged from the March 2010 HIA in the Americas Workshop.
 Its primary audience is HIA practitioners who are working to improve stakeholder participation and leadership in the practice of HIA.
 It may also appeal to community groups and stakeholders who want to more effectively participate in, lead, or influence an HIA.